 Yom Haatzmaut in Tel Aviv.
 Image: n0nick on Flickr

 The main Tel Aviv Yom Haatzmaut event will be held in Rabin Square.
-It will feature the military band, and film lips from throughout Israel’s history will be presented on giant screens whilst fireworks paint the sky.
+It will feature the military band, and film clips from throughout Israel’s history will be presented on giant screens whilst fireworks paint the sky.